 Good Sleep

-Many people find difficulty in maintaining their sleep schedule, and it leads to a lack of sleep during Ramadan.
+Many people find it difficult to maintain their sleep schedule, leading to a lack of sleep during Ramadan.
 And because of this, they suffer from eye issues.
 So, if you want to maintain your eye health, it’s essential to get at least 6 hours of sleep so it will prevent dry eyes.

 Eat well

 A balanced diet is significant for healthy vision and eyes.
-Therefore, during the suhoor and iftar, try to eat sufficiently and eat high-nutrition food like Green veggies, oranges, eggs, nuts, beans, tuna, fish, etc.
+Therefore, during the suhoor and iftar, try to eat sufficient and high-nutrition food like green veggies, oranges, eggs, nuts, beans, tuna, fish, etc.

 Quit smoking